Posted on January 19, 2010

 Note: Many have varying opinions on these treatments, so if you disagree with something or have found a better way, let us know in the comments section.
 These are just the “official” rules from those who produce holsters.

-DO: Treat your gun regularly.
+DO: Treat your holster regularly.
 If left untreated, dry rot can begin to occur.
 Unfortunately if you treat it improperly, your holster will begin to break down long before it can dry rot.

 DON’T: Dry your leather holster using artificial heat from a hair dryer, oven, radiator, direct sunlight — you get the picture.
 This makes leather crack.